- Why is an MVP helpful?

 What is the ‘waste’ Deming refers to?
-In terms of developing an early stage app or software service, waste can be considered any feature or action that isn’t essential to the program’s core functionality.
+From a mobile app startup perspective, waste is any feature or action that isn’t essential to the program’s core functionality.

 Thanks to the plethora of affordable resources available online, in print, and through programs such as the ATDC, more and more founders are appreciating the value of starting with a simplified version of an app idea, also known as a Minimum Viable Product.

 We feel so strongly about the importance of developing an MVP for your app or tech startup idea that we’ve even created a FREE resource on the subject: The Ultimate Guide to Building an Effective Minimum Viable Product (MVP).